 - Lighting.
-Energy-efficient street light poles and pedestrian lights (e.g., solar, LED) should be consistently spaced according to City standards to provide sufficient lighting for pedestrians on the sidewalk and bicyclists in the street; they should alternate with street trees. - Where the sidewalk is adjacent to the street, pedestrian lights should be attached to the street light poles. - Where the sidewalk is separated from the street, pedestrian lights should be installed as separate units and consistently spaced according to City standards. - Lighting on alleys should be incorporated and coordinated with the adjacent property owners to ensure improved visibility and light pollution is avoided. - Up-lighting of trees in medians and on sidewalks should be considered in pedestrian-oriented areas for additional visibility and beautification purposes. - identity of a corridor and/or the surrounding neighborhoods should be attached to the street light poles to unify those areas.
+Energy-efficient street light poles and pedestrian lights (e.g., solar, LED) should be consistently spaced according to City standardsevery 20 to 30 feet to provide sufficient lighting for pedestrians on the sidewalk and bicyclists in the street; they should alternate with street trees. - Where the sidewalk is adjacent to the street, pedestrian lights should be attached to the street light poles. - Where the sidewalk is separated from the street, pedestrian lights should be installed as separate units and consistently spaced according to City standardsevery 20 to 30 feet. - Lighting on alleys should be incorporated and coordinated with the adjacent property owners to ensure improved visibility and light pollution is avoided. - Up-lighting of trees in medians and on sidewalks should be considered in pedestrian-oriented areas for additional visibility and beautification purposes. - Themed Banners.
+Banners that emphasize the identity of a corridor and/or the surrounding neighborhoods should be attached to the street light poles to unify those areas.
 These banners should be designed with the input of the community and neighborhood schools and organizations.
 The process by which designs are chosen and replaced should be established prior to the design selection.
-The location and content of banners shall be approved by the City's Department of Public Works.
+The location and content of banners shallshould be approved by the City's Department of Public Works.